 A back protector is obligatory to protect against both frictional burning and mechanical injury, and must conform to be available from general commercial sources.
-The back protector must comply to CE Norm EN1621-2:2014-Level 1, EN1621-2:2014-Level 2 or later.
-The size and shape of the protector must correspond to the indications of the manufacturer for the body size of the racer.
-The dorsal protection must not incorporate additional aerodynamic elements or any metal or sharp components nor any elements, that are not accessories of the original manufacturer.
+The back protector must comply to CE Norm, EN1621-2:2014-Level 2 or later type CB ("Central Protector") or FB ("Full Back protector").
+LB ("Low protector") types are not allowed.
+The size and shape of the back protector must correspond to the indications of the manufacturer for the back size of the racer.
+The back protector must not incorporate additional aerodynamic elements or any metal or sharp components nor any elements, that are not accessories of the original manufacturer.
+The back protector must not be modified.